Adrian Fulford: Court of Appeal

 On 10 May 2013, Fulford was appointed a Lord Justice of Appeal.

 In March 2014, the Mail on Sunday printed allegations that Fulford had been a supporter of the Pedophile Information Exchange (PIE) in the 1970s.
+He denied the allegation.
 Following this allegation, he stepped down from judging criminal cases and an official investigation by the Judicial Conduct Investigations Office took place.
 The investigation, by Lord Kerr of Tonaghmore, concluded on 18 June 2014 that the allegations against Fulford were "without substance" and he "was not and had never been a supporter of PIE or its aims".
 Following his exoneration, Fulford resumed sitting as a judge on the full range of appeals.

 Fulford was appointed as the Deputy Senior Presiding Judge on 1 January 2015, and was promoted to Senior Presiding Judge on 1 January 2016 succeeding Peter Gross.
 On 31 March 2017, Fulford stood down from this position, to accept appointment as the first Investigatory Powers Commissioner in which role he will be supported by fifteen senior judges appointed under the Investigatory Powers Act 2016.

 In 2021, he presided over the sentencing of Metropolitan Police officer Wayne Couzens, who pleaded guilty to the murder of Sarah Everard.
 Sentencing him at the Old Bailey to a whole-life tariff, Fulford described the case as "devastating, tragic and wholly brutal" and told Couzens he had eroded public confidence in the police.

 On 1 October 2022, Fulford retired as a Lord Justice of Appeal.

+Controversy

+In March 2014, The Mail on Sunday published allegations that Sir Adrian Fulford had supported the Paedophile Information Exchange (PIE) in the 1970s, citing his involvement with the National Council for Civil Liberties (NCCL), an organisation that PIE was affiliated with at the time.
+The article claimed that Fulford, as a former NCCL executive member, had links to the group.

+Fulford categorically denied the allegations, stating that he had “never had any involvement in, or sympathy for, the Paedophile Information Exchange or any of its objectives.”

+Following the publication, Fulford voluntarily stepped down from hearing criminal cases while an investigation by the Judicial Conduct Investigations Office (JCIO) took place.
+The inquiry, led by Lord Kerr of Tonaghmore, concluded on 18 June 2014 that the allegations were “without substance” and confirmed that Fulford “was not and had never been a supporter of PIE or its aims.”
+He subsequently resumed his judicial duties.